Toyota Origin

-The Toyota Origin (Japanese: トヨタ・オリジン, Toyota Orijin) is a limited edition mid-size car made by Toyota and released in Japan between 2000 and 2001.
-It was made available for sale in November 2000.
-It was planned that only 1,000 units of the car would be available, but in fact, 1,073 units were produced.
+The Toyota Origin (Japanese: トヨタ・オリジン, Toyota Orijin) is a limited edition mid-size car made by Toyota and sold in Japan between 2000 and 2001, having been launched in November 2000.
+It was planned that only 1,000 models would be built, but, in fact, 1,073 were produced.
 In Japan, it was sold at Toyota Store, Toyopet Store and Corolla Store Japanese dealerships.